Where are you located? Directions?

 Being placed on an Eligible List

 Eligible Lists include the names of all candidates successfully passing an examination.
 Names are placed on the Eligible List in order of rank with number one being the highest rank.
 Eligible Lists usually remain in effect for a minimum of six months and may be extended up to one year.
-Eligible Lists are generally used to fill both Extra Help/Temporary and Regular positions.
+Eligible Lists are generally used to fill both Extra Help/Limited Term and Regular positions.

 How to prepare and interview for a position